paraxialio/documentation/docs/elixir/started.md

 2. Ranks the issues by severity (remote code execution and SQL injection are critical, for example)
 3. Provides developers with detailed instructions on how to verify and fix the problem

 The GitHub/GitLab App runs in CI, so these security checks will be part of your team's everyday workflow.
-For information about getting setup, see the GitHub and GitLab app documentation.
+For information about getting setup, see the [GitHub App](./github_app.md) or [GitLab App](./gitlab_app.md) page.

 ## License Scans and App Audit